 At ninety minutes the movie does run along at a fairly good clip, and I did chuckle a few times, especially during the Chinese martial artists versus the old nannies big fight at the end, but this is certainly a movie of its time and most modern audiences will either find it quaint and boring while others will find it offensive due to the “Yellow Face” casting.
 Sadly both are valid points of view making this a film that can only be recommended to the cinematically curious and the Disney completists.

 Trivia Note: The skeleton prop used in this movie eventually turned up in a much better film; it was used for the Krayt Dragon’s skeletal remains that C-3PO walks by when he first arrives on Tatooine.

 One of Our Dinosaurs is Missing (1975)

-Disney Studios employees a slew of classic actors for what is basically Saturday morning Kiddie fair, and the great Peter Ustinov wearing slant eyed make-up is something I’d rather forget ever happened.
+Disney Studios employed a slew of classic actors for what is basically a Saturday morning Kiddie fair, and the great Peter Ustinov wearing slant-eyed make-up is something I’d rather forget ever happened.
 I can certainly understand why the authors of the novel were less than pleased with the result.